spectrocloud/librarium/content/docs/04-clusters/2-nested-clusters/nested-cluster-quickstart.md

 There are certain advantages to use a nested cluster environment.
 For example, you are free to operate with admin level privileges, while simultaneously ensuring strong isolation, reducing operational overhead, and improving resource utilization.

-Try the steps below to [enable](/clusters/nested-clusters/cluster-quickstart#enablinganestedclusteronahostcluster) and [deploy](/clusters/nested-clusters/cluster-quickstart#deployinganestedcluster) a managed Nested Cluster from within the Palette orchestrator.
+Try the steps below to [enable](/clusters/nested-clusters/cluster-quickstart#enablinganestedclusteronahostcluster) and [deploy](/clusters/nested-clusters/cluster-quickstart#deployinganestedcluster) a managed Nested Cluster from within Palette.

 ## Prerequisites

 - You will need to have access to a Palette Account.
-Refer to the [Getting Started with Palette](/getting-started) page.<p></p><br />
+Refer to the [Getting Started with Palette](/getting-started) page, and sign up for free [here](https://www.spectrocloud.com/get-started/).<p></p><br />

 - Ensure you have a functioning [cluster](/clusters/new-clusters) already configured.
 During the cluster creation, you will be able to configure it as a Host Cluster.